wqlken/git_learn/readme.md

 # git_learn
-this is a git learn test;
+this is a git learn test
-and just add something now;
-nothing is possiple